YPlan/CartfileDiff/README.md

 `cartfilediff <old Cartfile.resolved> <new Cartfile.resolved>`

-The tool prints a list of dependencies which need upgrading.
-If nothing needs upgrading, the tool prints nothing.
+The tool prints a list of dependencies which need bootstrapping.
+If nothing needs bootstrapping, the tool prints nothing.

 ## License